East Perth

 What has been the trend in development approvals over the past five years in the East Perth SA2?

-Looking at development activity over the past five years, the East Perth SA2's approval levels have been below the yearly average of 123, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the East Perth SA2's approval levels have been consistent with the yearly average of 123, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth in the East Perth SA2?